 Funded and named by you, a Family Support Organization gives you the flexibility to make grants to specific organizations or fields of interest, both in the Jewish community and the community at large.
-Learn more in our Family Support Organization Brochure.

 Advantages of a Family Support Organization

 - Intergenerational family participation

 The specific benefits of a Family Support Organization are influenced by a number of variables such as the donor's age, income tax bracket, size of gift, and type of assets used.

 Contact our Development Office at 323.761.8704 or by email for more information.